simeononsecurity/simeononsecurity.ch/content/red-team-course/foundations-networking-and-active-directory/index.en.md

 4. Which transport carries your C2, and why?

 Answer from memory first.
 The explanations are in the Answer Key at the end.

 ______

+## Why the Foundations Matter

+Protocols explain both reachability and evidence.
+Older training often stops at port numbers, while modern analysis follows DNS, SMB, LDAP, Kerberos, and RPC relationships through the network.
+A packet capture and a small AD lab show why a name-resolution failure changes the attack path. **Use synthetic accounts and networks when testing discovery.**

+______